Falkland Island Cruises & Luxury Expeditions

 Getting to Your Falkland Islands Cruise

 Most Falkland Islands cruises include Antarctica and South Georgia as part of a longer itinerary.
 Often, these expedition cruises depart from Ushuaia, Argentina, which is connected to Buenos Aires by daily flights for onward international connections.
 Most cruises include a charter flight between Buenos Aires and Ushuaia for a seamless travel experience.
+These cruises often highlight the Falkland Islands as a remote British territory located off the eastern coast of South America, emphasizing its unique blend of wildlife and dramatic military History.

 When To Go On A Cruise To The Falkland Islands